javalce/demo-fastapi-sqlalchemy/README.md

 # DEMO FASTAPI + SQLALCHEMY

-An API REST demo using FastAPI and SQLAlchemy
+A simple API REST demo using FastAPI and SQLAlchemy to manage posts and comments.